I've Been Arrested for DWI - What do I do Now?

 - DWI - Second Conviction - Confinement in the County jail for a period between 30 days and 1 year and a fine of up to $4,000.
 Your Driver's license may also be suspended for up to 2 years.

 - DWI - Third Conviction - Confinement in prison for a period between 2 and 10 years and a fine of up to $10,000.
 Your Driver's license may also be suspended for up to 2 years.

 Additional DWI-related penalties

-Drivers who are convicted of any of the following offenses are required to pay an annual surcharge to DPS for three years from the date of conviction.
+Drivers who are convicted of any of the following offenses may be required to pay a "super fine" for three years from the date of conviction.

 Contact a DWI Lawyer immediately.
 If you have been arrested for DWI, then your driver's license will be suspended for at least 90 days unless you request a hearing to contest the suspension.
 The officer who arrested you should have provided you with paperwork notifying you of the suspension.
 Once 15 days have passed since the date of your arrest there is nothing than can be done to save your license from being suspended.